wookyeongSong/wookyeongsong.github.io/_pages/about.md

 at the [University of California, Davis](https://www.ucdavis.edu/), advised by Professor [Hans-Georg Mueller](https://anson.ucdavis.edu/~mueller/).
 Before that, I earned my B.S. in Mathematical science and Statistics from [Seoul National University](https://en.snu.ac.kr/).

 I am broadly interested in statistics and data science for modern datasets with complex intrinsic structure.
-In particular, I develop geometry-aware statistical methods for random objects that take values in general metric spaces, and I apply these methods to real-world problems, especially in biomedical and neuroscience domains.
+In particular, my research focus on developing geometry-aware statistical methods for random objects that take values in general metric spaces, and applying these methods to real-world problems, especially in biomedical and neuroscience domains.